underguiz/container-apps-scaling/README.md

 # About this project
 Scale Container Apps application based on events.
-This example uses a Service Bus queue size as a scale trigger.
+This example uses the size of a Service Bus queue as a scaling trigger.

 Currently using ```azapi_resource``` to create the Container Apps resources since there's module in terraform as of now.